 All full-time Bennington College students must be covered by a health insurance policy.
 Students may choose to be covered under the College's health insurance plan or by a family/personal policy.
 It is the responsibility of the policyholder/student to inquire with a provider about whether that provider participates in the student’s insurance plan and if prior authorization by a primary care provider or insurance carrier is necessary for services away from home.
 Students must provide a copy of their insurance card to the school and plan accordingly to pay their bill.

-If a student chooses to be covered by a policy other than the College’s plan, she/he must acknowledge and certify that she/he is covered under another valid and collectible insurance policy and does not wish to supplement her/his insurance by completing a waiver available online at Consolidated Health Plans (CHP) and insurance billing form (by June 2 for postbac students; by September 2 for fall undergraduate students).
+If a student chooses to be covered by a policy other than the College’s plan, she/he must acknowledge and certify that she/he is covered under another valid and collectible insurance policy and does not wish to supplement her/his insurance by completing an opt-out waiver available online at Consolidated Health Plans (CHP) and insurance billing, consent, and assignment form (by June 2 for postbac students; by August 1 for fall undergraduate students).
 Students who have not opted-out of the College insurance by the due date will be enrolled automatically in the CHP offered by the College.
-The six-month premium is $695.
+The annual premium is $1,606.

 CHP Insurance policy features: